cannatag/ldap3/python3-ldap/docs/sphinx/source/abstraction.rst

 - 'connection': the connection to use.

-- 'objectDef': the ObjectDef used by the Reader instance.
+- 'object_def': the ObjectDef used by the Reader instance.

 - 'query': the simplified query.
-It can be a standard LDAP filter too (see next paragraph).
+It can be a standard LDAP filter (see next paragraph).

 - 'base': the DIT base where to start the search.

 - 'components_in_and': defines if the query components are in AND (True, default) or in OR (False).

-- 'subTree': specifies if the search must be performed through the whole subtree (True, default) or only in the specified base (False).
+- 'sub_tree': specifies if the search must be performed through the whole subtree (True, default) or only in the specified base (False).

-- 'getOperationalAttributes': specifies if the search must return the operational attributes (True) of found entries.
+- 'get_operational_attributes': specifies if the search must return the operational attributes (True) of found entries.
 Defaults to False.

 - 'controls': optional controls to use in the search operation.